Constitution of the Southern Counties Amateur Bands Association

 g) Property Officer

-Any Officer or Executive Committee member of scaba may perform one or more roles as listed in d-h above.
+Any Officer or Executive Committee member of scaba may perform one or more of the roles listed in d-g above.
 Details of each role and its responsibilities can be found in Appendix 2.

 The Executive Committee shall be elected at the Annual General Meeting.
-The Executive Committee shall have the power to co-opt suitable individuals to:
+The Executive Committee shall have the power to co-opt suitable individuals at any time to:

-a) fill any vacancies, including the 3 Officer’s positions, howsoever they arise
+a) fill any vacancies, including the three Officers’ positions, howsoever they arise

 b) provide any specific or technical assistance required by scaba.

-No member of the Executive Committee shall be held personally responsible either jointly or severally for any debt incurred on behalf of or by scaba, nor any legal liability (criminal or civil) incurred by any other Executive Committee member or scaba as a whole.
+No member of the Executive Committee shall be held personally responsible, either individually or jointly, for any debt incurred on behalf of or by scaba, nor any legal liability (criminal or civil) incurred by any other Executive Committee member or scaba as a whole.

 6. Finance